oyinkansolami18/DSA-Project/README.md

 # DSA-Project
-Business Intelligence Projects – Kultra Mega Stores & Palmoria Group This repository contains two complete case studies performed as part of a data analytics and business intelligence portfolio.
+ Kultra Mega Stores & Palmoria Group
+This repository contains two complete case studies performed as part of a data analytics and business intelligence portfolio.
 The projects demonstrate real-world analysis of sales and HR datasets using SQL, Excel, and Power BI, with a focus on actionable insights and business impact.

 🗂️ Projects Overview